devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 - The last word in class- or variable-name should always be the most descriptive of what it is: `PageCount & DataSink` are better then `NumberOfPage & DataIn`

 ## Doc Comments
 In the snippets up until now you might have noticed the us of `///` for comments above classes, functions and member.
-In Dart triple-dash or "Doc Comments" are a replacement for the classical `/** ... */` bloc comment from other language.
+In Dart triple-dash or "Doc Comments" are a replacement for the classical `/** ... */` block comment from other language.
 The Dart team argues, that Doc Comments don't take up two additional lines when using them as a block comment:

 ```dart
 /**